dedoogong/asrada/README.md

 # asrada

-For testing car/hand/face/traffic sign detection, you must connect one webcam to TX2.
+For testing car/hand/face/traffic sign detection, you must connect one usb webcam and i2s mic/speaker like ReSpeaker/Breakout board to TX2.

 Download asurada_detector.zip and darknet.zip, then unzip both and move darknet folder into asurada_detector folder.